 While consolidating your debt will help you manage repayment, it does nothing to change the spending habits that created your debt.
 You will still need to learn financial discipline and how to live within a budget.
 You will still need to learn the difference between a need and a want.
 Without financial discipline, you will continue to dig yourself deeper in debt.
 Debt consolidation can work but only if you change your spending habits to make it work.

-National Debt Relief: This is one of the most well-known and reliable debt consolidation companies.
+National Debt Relief: This is one of the best debt consolidation companies.
+They are reliable and well-known.
 They have an “A-” rating from the Better Business Bureau, which is one of the top ratings for debt consolidation companies.
 Beyond making efforts to settle your debt, they also provide debt counseling and work with companies to help forgive things like late fees and other add-ons.
 If you are interested, check out National Debt Relief here.